This page provides some frequently asked questions about the scope of the employment check standards and how to meet compliance.

-Q. Are employers required to undertake their own pre-employment checks on workers supplied by agencies and third party contractors?
+Q. Are employers required to carry out their own employment checks on agency workers/contractors?

 Using an agency/contractor on a national framework agreement with the Crown Commercial Service (CCS) may provide a level of assurance of a compliant workforce.
 However this cannot offer any guarantees in terms of patient safety and standards of care.

 Therefore, irrespective of any duties the employing organisation may place on their chosen agency/contractor to undertake the necessary employment checks on temporary workers, the overarching responsibility for assuring safe working practice falls to the employing organisation.

 Organisations must check all relevant information that has been supplied on the temporary worker supplied.
 Organisations should seek assurances through their own scheduled audit and monitoring processes, that their chosen agency/contractor operates within the same high standards outlined by the NHS employment check standards.
 If in doubt, duplication will be preferable to gaps.